 "Nothing he did over the weekend was new," said Newt Gingrich, the former House speaker and an informal adviser.
 He conceded that coordination could have been better, but he said Trump's vow to quickly bring change to Washington will sometimes mean he needs to prioritize fast action over broad consultation.

-"If you're the reformer, you need the momentum," Gingrich said. null
+"If you're the reformer, you need the momentum," Gingrich said.

 Trump fires Justice Dept. head over executive order defiance